cosmicdance-4-2-0/United_Confederated_Systems_of_Humanity/deltas/sentinel/readme.md

 ## Section 1 — Purpose and Standing

-The **Sentinel Corps** is hereby constituted as a distributed, non-centralizing protective mechanism intended to bridge the response gap between:
+The **Sentinel Provision** is hereby constituted as a distributed, non-centralizing protective mechanism intended to bridge the response gap between:

 - **a)** confederation-scale action by the Defense Branch, and
 - **b)** local action by Member Polities and voluntary associations.